munther17/Small-Blood-Bank-System/README.md

 # Small-Blood-Bank-System
-Small blood bank system written in Python.
+Small blood bank system written in Python using tkinter.